danielliew/portfolio/src/content/blogPosts/readme.md

 - title and short desc of the blog post in blog.tsx

+- blog_id is the url
-- blog post dir is the blog_id
+- blog post dir b_x
 - blog post as index.md
 - cover picture as cover.png